 You had a lot of fun writing that piece for a media outlet on what guys really think.
 But it doesn’t have to be a one-story deal.
 Reach out to your former editor to see if you can write for him again.
 Don’t assume that he’ll automatically assign you a story, though.
 Have a few pitches ready when you make contact to ensure you’ll get hired again.

 Be strategic in your search.

-Truth be told, your method for landing new jobs may have been a mélange of word of mouth references and a little bit of luck.
+Truth be told, your method for landing new jobs may have been a mélange of word-of-mouth references and a little bit of luck.
 For the new year, try to be more strategic in your job search by targeting media outlets you’d really like to work for—then contact them to see if they are currently hiring freelancers.
-You can also use job search boards, but target the ones that offer freelance writing jobs (like FlexJobs), so that you use your time wisely.
+You can also use job search boards, but target the ones that offer freelance writing jobs, so that you use your time wisely.